seregazhuk/seregazhuk.github.io_old/_posts/2017-06-12-phpreact-streams.md

 [ReactPHP Stream Component](https://github.com/reactphp/stream)

 In PHP streams represent a special resource type.
-Description given in php.net [documentation](http://php.net/manual/en/intro.stream.php):
+The description given in php.net [documentation](http://php.net/manual/en/intro.stream.php):

 > *Streams are the way of generalizing file, network, data compression, and other operations which share a common set of functions and uses.
 In its simplest definition, a stream is a resource object which exhibits streamable behavior.
 That is, it can be read from or written to in a linear fashion, and may be able to fseek() to arbitrary locations within the stream.*